burakaksoy/dlo_approximation/ReadMe.md

 The method returns
 - `approximated_pos`: The approximated DLO state as a list of points (x, y, z) with length equal to `num_seg_d + 1`.
 The first point is the starting point of the first segment and the last point is the ending point of the last segment.
+- `joint_pos`: The joint positions of the modeled DLO as a (3+2N) x 3 numpy array.
+The first 3 elements are the translational joint angles (x, y, z) and the last 2N elements are the rotational joint angles around x and y axes for each segment respectively.
 - `max_angle`: The maximum rotation angle between the approximated line segments.
-Useful for making sure the aproximation does not introduce large rotations between the segments (degrees).
+Useful for making sure the aproximation does not introduce large rotations between the segments (radians).
+Obtained by taking the maximum absolute value of the `joint_pos` with ignoring the first 3 joints (translational joints), and the next 2 joints (the two rotational joints) that are used for inital orientation segment of the DLO.
 - `avg_error`: The average distance error between the original and approximated positions per original segment.

 ### Method implementation: